Iconica-Development/flutter_image_picker/README.md

 ## Example

-See [Example Code](example/lib/main.dart) for an example on how to use this package.
+See the [Example Code](example/lib/main.dart) for an example on how to use this package.

 You can add optional parameters to the `showImagePickerDialog(context)` function call.
 These are:
 |     Parameter     |  Explaination  |